ahsen1402/pySUMMA/README.md

 ### Installation from a local copy

 The pySUMMA package can be installed from a local copy of the pySUMMA package source code using setuptools.
-First, make a directory in which you would like the pySUMMA package to be located, let's call this directory `myProject`.
+First, make a directory in which you would like the pySUMMA package to be located, let's call this directory`myProject.
 Either clone the pySUMMA repository or download a ZIP copy and decompress.
 Next, assuming that a Python virtual environment named `SummaEnv` is activated, install the package using pip from the local repository by

 ```bash
 (SummaEnv) $ pip install /my/path/to/myProject/pySUMMA/